8 shopping tips to save money this holiday season

 8. If you have a travel credit card, don’t redeem your points for gift cards or merchandise

 Travel credit cards provide the best value when using points to book flights, hotels, and vacation packages.
-Most rewards programs also allow cardholders to redeem from a catalogue of gift cards and merchandise, but you’ll usually get worse value for your points when redeeming for non-travel rewards.
-If you have points in the bank, don’t spend them on holiday gifts – save up those valuable points for next time you go on vacation, along with the points racked up from budgeted holiday spending.
+Most travel rewards programs like Aeroplan also allow cardholders to redeem from a catalogue of gift cards and merchandise, but you’ll usually get worse value for your points when redeeming for non-travel rewards.
+If you have points in the bank, don’t spend them on holiday gifts —save up those valuable points for next time you go on vacation, along with the points racked up from budgeted holiday spending.

 Team's choice

 Ratehub's Director of Everyday Banking, Natasha Macmillan recommends using the Scotia Momentum Visa Infinite credit card.
-This card not only offers a great welcome bonus (earn 10% cash back on all purchases for the first 3 months (up to $2,000 in total purchases).
-Offer ends June 30, 2025.), but it also offers 4% cash back on groceries which can prove to be a big money saver for your holiday hosting duties.
+This card offers a great welcome bonus: earn 10% cash back on all purchases for the first 3 months (up to $2,000 in total purchases).
+Offer ends June 30, 2025.
+Plus, it also offers 4% cash back on groceries, which can prove to be a big money saver for your holiday hosting duties.

 Best for Groceries & bills